States FairTax Legislation Initiatives

 States have always been and should continue to be the laboratories of change.
 So, to continue to support our States (those with and without Income-TAX-Systems) to implement "True Fundamental Tax Reform" in their States, we have set up these pages.

 In those states without an income-tax (see below) we would like for you to contact your State Legislatures and thank them for an income-tax free state.
 Advocate to them to pass a State “Legislative Memorial” (in your state, it could be called by another name, like "Resolution") like Florida passed in 2014 urging Congress to support The FAIRtax.
 Click here to read Florida SM-118

 Additionally, though the 9 don't have an income-tax system, there is still room for improvement for modeling tax reform based upon The FAIRtax.
 None of the below 9 States use the prebate mechanism to address regressivity nor do they tax consumption as broadly as the FAIRtax does.
-This provides an opportunity for these 9 states which to lower their high sales tax rates and make their sales tax less regressive.
+This provides an opportunity for these 9 states to lower their high sales tax rates and make their sales tax less regressive.